BMX racing: Australian Bicycle Motocross Association (ABMXA)

 Two ABMXA sanctioning bodies that formed in the history of BMX in Australia:

 The first one was formed in May 1975 by Bob Smith, an Australian businessman and two of his friends.
 He open the first BMX track in Australia on May 17, 1975, on the Gold Coast in Tallebudgera, Queensland adjacent to the Tally Valley Golf Club.
 He had admired BMX through the American magazines his son brought home.

 The second ABMXA was formed in April 1981 from three regional Australian BMX organizations: The Victoria BMX Association; (VBMXA), the Queensland BMX Association (QBMXA) and the New South Wales BMX Association (NSWBMXA).
 It was Australia's representative to the IBMXF in the 1980s.

+Currently, the ABMXA is governed by Auscycling, creating mediated and consistent rules and regulations.

 National Bicycle Association (NBA)

 The National Bicycle Association was a third, separate Australian sanctioning body.
 It was formed in December 1981 and had branches in different countries around the world.
 By the summer of 1982 it had 20,000 members worldwide and 950 members in the Australian states of Victoria and New South Wales.
 Despite sharing a common name this association had nothing to do with the original United States–based National Bicycle Association that was formed in California in 1974 and ironically merged with the National Bicycle League and ceased operations as an independent body in December 1981, the same month and year the Australian namesake was formed.